BlackToppStudios/Jagati/README.md

 Any opinion can be avoided by using the less restrictive CMake syntax.
 Some things are impossible to do using just the Jagati, in these case then of course use normal CMake constructs.
-If you just want to change how one of the assumptions works consider if that worth the cost of losing integration with other packages.
+If you just want to change how one of the assumptions works consider if that is worth the cost of losing integration with other packages.

 Here is a (partial) summary of opinions